Aniss-nahim/YouTubeApi/README.md

 }
 ```

-> Place your client_secret.json file in to YoutubeApi/src/main/resources folder
+> Place your client_secret.json file in to [resources folder](./YoutubeApi/src/main/resources) folder

 ## Create the data base
 While the app uses the API to retrieve data, it will store it in your local database.
 By default, the application uses **the Oracle database system**, but feel free to use any other database system you are comfortable with.
-To do this, you simply need to modify the jdbc settings for your database connectivity in the **YoutubeApi / src / main / java / Database.java** file
+To do this, you simply need to modify the jdbc settings for your database connectivity in the [Database.java](./YoutubeApi/src/main/java/Database.java) file

 Here is the schema you should have in your database:
 ![database schema](./DBSchema.PNG)

-Simply run the sql file **dataYoutubeApi.sql** to implement the schema.
+>Simply run the sql file **dataYoutubeApi.sql** to implement the schema.
 ---
 :clap: huppy coding :hearts: